mdo

 There are countless Markdown-to-HTML converters available, so why make another one and risk becoming another xkcd:927 footnote?

 I could not find a simple, fast, and self-contained solution.
-Everything I looked at wanted to be a full-featured editor, relied on node or python in PATH, or needed another runtime dependency. md2htmlx was close, but every day I read dozens to hundreds of Markdown files, and reading them as HTML is richer and calmer.
+Everything I looked at wanted to be a full-featured editor, relied on node or python in PATH, or needed another runtime dependency.
+Every day I read dozens to hundreds of Markdown files, and reading them as HTML is richer and calmer.

 mdo plus file-manager integration creates disposable HTML pages quickly enough that opening Markdown can feel like opening a text file.
 That means fewer generated artifacts in source folders and fewer agent-workflow prompts that spend tokens asking for an HTML report.